-It’s great to talk, create ideas, read motivational books, watch inspirational videos; a wonderful first step!
-But if you want to build something, it needs more than words, it needs consistent action and a willingness to keep putting one foot in front of the other in whatever direction we are called to go in.
-This may not be what you originally had planned but the bravery is needed to do it anyway.
+It’s great to talk, create ideas, read motivational books, watch inspirational videos - wonderful first steps!
+But if you want to build something, it needs consistent action and a willingness to keep putting one foot in front of the other in whatever direction we are called to go in.
+This may not be what you had originally planned but bravery is needed to do it anyway.

 6.Prepare to fail

-When a child is learning to walk or talk, we don’t shout and criticise them for stumbling, we get excited, in awe of the new stage they have entered.
-We beat this attitude out of ourselves as adults which makes us terrified of failure, not being perfect, and getting things wrong.
+When a child is learning to walk, we don’t shout and criticise them for stumbling; we get excited, in awe of the new stage they have entered.
+We beat this attitude out of ourselves as adults which makes us terrified of failure, not being perfect and getting things wrong.
 This causes stress, procrastination, risk aversion and avoidance.
-When we welcome failure not as something to be terrified of, but as a step to progressing, it makes us brave and bold in our decisions.
-Even if you do “fail”, you have learnt what works and what doesn’t, upping your chances of success next time- brilliant!
+When we welcome failure as something not to be terrified of, but as a step to progressing, it makes us braver and bolder in our decisions.
+Even if you do ‘fail’, you will have learnt what does and doesn’t work, upping your chances of success next time - brilliant!

-- Feel the fear and do it anyway.
+8. Feel the fear and do it anyway

-When my first website went live, I couldn’t sleep for 3 nights.
-After I posted my first blog and saw that 5 people had read it, i wanted to give up my career because i felt so anxious!!
-I didn’t want people “looking” at me, (hysteria considering i’ve nearly got 4,500 people following me on Instagram and have always got a camera in front of my face!!)
-Then it was the terror of my voice being recorded, then videos, then live radio… we never stop being frightened/uncomfortable when we do something new or vulnerable, you just can’t let it stop you.
-When we move through fear, we open a whole world of new opportunities.
+When my first website went live, I didn’t sleep for three nights.
+After I posted my first blog and saw that only five people had read it, I wanted to give up my career because I felt so anxious!
+I didn’t want people ‘looking’ at me, (hysteria considering I’ve nearly got thousands of people following me on Instagram and have always got a camera in front of my face)!
+Then there was the terror of my voice being recorded, then videos, then live radio.
+We never stop being frightened/uncomfortable when we do something new because it makes us vulnerable, but you just can’t let it stop you.
+When we move through fear, we open up a whole world of new opportunities.

-This is a great way of discovering what your hopes/dreams/visions are and programing your unconscious mind.
+This is a great way of discovering what your hopes/dreams/visions are and programming your unconscious mind.
 Write out a future ideal day/week.
-Don’t worry about the “how” or whether it’s realistic and don’t judge it, as this has a shutting down effect.
+Don’t worry about the ‘how’ or whether it’s realistic and don’t judge, as this has a shutting down effect.